Search samples

 Saves a search parameters.

-The variable queryName of the parameter params, should have to be initialized.
+The queryName variable of the params parameter must be initialized.

 Example: